Skip to content

 VS Code with Rewrait

-Commit messages that explain why
+Commit messages that explain what changed and why

 PR descriptions reviewers read